Skip to main content

 Beisa Oryx were once abundant in their natural habitat, but their numbers have declined due to hunting and habitat loss.

 They are currently listed as Endangered by the International Union for Conservation of Nature (IUCN) Red List.
 Conservation efforts are underway to protect and conserve their populations.
+Travel and tourism to the parks where these animals live contribute to helping in the conservation of the ecosystems.

 Final Thoughts